Advertisement

 Glass dining room table with a wooden base, in a green and yellow themes dining room

 The gallery wall, painted in Resene Half Smalt Blue, features pieces by Bronwen and family members.
 It includes a family portrait (etching on timber) by Matt Dutton and a watercolour by Christine Groves of Rushall in the UK, a favourite spot of Bronwen’s and the place where Simon proposed.
 The yellow dining chairs were Bronwen’s first upholstery project, completed with the generous guidance of a local upholsterer when the family lived in Whanganui.
-The kitchen island is a wool-sorting table that was restored by Bronwen and given a glass top.
-The bar stools are old-school science lab stools that were restored.
+Bronwen restored the wool-sorting table to create the kitchen island and added a glass top.
+She also restored the old-school science lab stools to use as bar seating.

 A stainless steel kitchen with shelves full of bottles and jars overhead